Official Secrets Act 1989: Section 15 - Acts done abroad and extent

 Section 15(1)(a) provides that any act done by a British citizen or Crown servant, which would be an offence under any provision of the Act other than sections 8(1) or 8(4) or 8(5) if done by him in the United Kingdom, is an offence under that provision.

 This is intended to cover espionage (where someone travels to a foreign country and discloses secret information to a foreign power) and cases where someone travels to a foreign country and discloses secret information, perhaps to a newspaper.

 Section 15(1)(b) provides that any act done by any person in any of the Channel Islands, or in the Isle of Man, or in any colony, which would be an offence under any provision of the Act other than sections 8(1) or 8(4) or 8(5) if done by him in the United Kingdom, is an offence under that provision.

 Section 15(3) confers a power on The King to extend, by Order in Council, any provision of the Act, subject to any exceptions, adaptations or modifications specified in the Order, to any of the Channel Islands, or to the Isle of Man, or to any colony.

 This power was exercised by the Official Secrets Act 1989 (Hong Kong) Order 1992 (S.I.
 1992/1301).
+This part is repealed by the Official Secrets Ordinance in 1997.